Learning Unmasking Policies for Diffusion Language Models: Experiments

-\paragraph{Domain transfer: Mathematical reasoning to code.} Next, we examine how well our policies transfer across different data domains.
+\paragraph{Domain transfer: Mathematical reasoning to code.} Next, we examine how well our policies transfer across different domains.
 We again reuse the policies from \Cref{sec:exp-bl32}, which were trained on a mixture of mathematical data (GSM8K/MATH), but this time evaluate them on the coding tasks of HumanEval \citep{chen2021evaluating} and MBPP \citep{austin2021program}.
-As shown in \Cref{fig:humaneval-bl32-llada} and \Cref{fig:mbpp-bl32-llada} (\greenline), we find that these policies fail to fully transfer to the coding domains: their performance more closely aligns with the high-confidence baseline rather than with Fast-dLLM.
+As shown in \Cref{fig:humaneval-bl32-llada} and \Cref{fig:mbpp-bl32-llada} (\greenline), we find that these policies fail to fully transfer to the coding domains, especially on HumanEval.
 To investigate whether this drop in performance is due to the lack of domain-relevant training data, we train a new policy on the coding dataset KodCode-RL-10K \citep{xu2025kodcode} (\yellowline).
-These coding-specific policies narrow the gap to the Fast-dLLM baseline on HumanEval and MBPP, underscoring the importance of using a diverse data mixture to support generalization across domains.
-We leave to future work the training of sampling policies on mixtures that combine datasets from different domains (e.g., mathematics and coding).
+These coding policies narrow the gap to the Fast-dLLM baseline on HumanEval and improve low-NFE performance on MBPP, underscoring the importance of using a diverse data mixture to support generalization across domains.

-\paragraph{Sequence length generalization: $L=256 \to L=512$.} Lastly, we examine whether our policies transfer across different sequence lengths $L$ (not to be confused with the block length $BL$ used in semi-AR generation).
-Such transfer is possible since we instantiate $f_\theta$ with a transformer trained with rotary positional embeddings \citep{su2021roformer}, rather than, for example, an MLP or other fixed-length architectures.
-We thus take the policies from \Cref{sec:exp-bl256} and evaluate them at a 2x longer sequence length, $L=512$.
-Results are shown in \Cref{fig:gsm8k-seq-length-transfer} (see \autoref{fig:length-transfer} for MATH results).
+\paragraph{Sequence length generalization: $L=256 \to L=512$.} We next study whether our policies transfer across different sequence lengths $L$ (not to be confused with the block length $BL$ in semi-AR).
+Such transfer is possible since we instantiate $f_\theta$ with a transformer, rather than, for example, an MLP (which requires fixed-length inputs).
+We thus take the policies from \Cref{sec:exp-bl256} and evaluate them at a 2x longer sequence length ($L=512$).
+Results are shown in \Cref{fig:gsm8k-seq-length-transfer} (see \autoref{fig:length-transfer} for MATH).
 While the baselines degrade further as the sequence length increases, the learned policies yield similar performance to before, suggesting that RL policies can transfer effectively across generation lengths without retraining.